sarbbottam/conf-files/README.md

 #  Basic bash, zsh, git, vim configs.

 ## Installation:
-### Create a directory named GitHub in the home disrectory and navigate to the same:
+### Create a directory named GitHub in the home disrectory if not exist and navigate to the same:
 <code>[-zsh] sarbbo@rushpress-lm:~ 吽 mkdir GitHub</code>
 <br/>
 <code>[-zsh] sarbbo@rushpress-lm:~ 吽 cd GitHub</code>